henrystoldt/FvCFD.jl/dataStructuresDefinitions.md

-   cellFluxes,       # massFluxes, momentumFluxes, energyFluxes at cell centers cellPrimitives,   # P, T, U at cell centers fluxResiduals,    # d/dt of each "cellState" variable (flux balances for each cell) faceFluxes        # massFluxes, momentumFluxes, and energyFluxes at face centers ]
+   cellFluxes,       # massFluxes, momentumFluxes, energyFluxes at cell centers cellPrimitives,   # P, T, U at cell centers fluxResiduals,    # d/dt of each "cellState" variable (flux balances for each cell) faceState         # rho, rhoU, eV2 (conserved variables) at face centers.
+Used primarily for holding linInterp results faceFluxes        # massFluxes, momentumFluxes, and energyFluxes at face centers ]
 ```